nobarinikan/CS412_Course_Project/README.md

   or explanatory with the "grade".

   * Evaluation Results of Random Forest Algorithm:
-  ***Model evaluation involves Mean Squared Error (MSE) and R-Squared (R2) metrics, assessing prediction accuracy and the variance explained by the model, respectively.
+    - Model evaluation involves Mean Squared Error (MSE) and R-Squared (R2) metrics, assessing prediction accuracy and the variance explained by the model, respectively.
 These metrics provide a clear indication of the model's predictive ability on both training and test data, ensuring a balanced and thorough evaluation of the Random Forest algorithm in the project.
 The results of the evaluation metrics for Random Forest algorithm are the following:
-    * MSE (Mean Squared Error):
+    - **MSE (Mean Squared Error):**

-      **MSE for the Training Set:** The MSE of 33.27 on the training set indicates a moderate disparity between the actual and predicted values.
+      - **MSE for the Training Set:** The MSE of 33.27 on the training set indicates a moderate disparity between the actual and predicted values.
 This suggests the model generally fits the training data but may not capture all underlying patterns.\
-      **MSE for the Test Set:** The MSE of 110.58 on the test set is higher, signifying that the model's predictions deviate more significantly from the actual values when applied to unseen data.
+      - **MSE for the Test Set:** The MSE of 110.58 on the test set is higher, signifying that the model's predictions deviate more significantly from the actual values when applied to unseen data.
 This denotes a decline in predictive accuracy on the test set.

-    * R2 (R-Squared):
+    - **R2 (R-Squared):**

-      **R2 for the Training Set:** An R2 of 0.796 indicates that approximately 79.6% of the variance in the target variable is predictable from the features in the model.
+      - **R2 for the Training Set:** An R2 of 0.796 indicates that approximately 79.6% of the variance in the target variable is predictable from the features in the model.
 This reflects a strong fit to the training data but leaves room for potential improvement.\
-      **R2 for the Test Set:** An R2 of 0.015 on the test set is close to zero, suggesting that the model does not effectively predict the target variable on unseen data.
+      - **R2 for the Test Set:** An R2 of 0.015 on the test set is close to zero, suggesting that the model does not effectively predict the target variable on unseen data.
 The model's capability to generalize is in question, with predictions barely better than a simple mean.
-  Discussion and conclusion

   * Evaluation Results of XGBoost Algorithm:
-   - Mean Squared Error (MSE):
+    - **Mean Squared Error (MSE):**
       - **Train:** 45.0738
       - **Test:** 99.4161
-   - R-squared:
+    - **R-squared:**
       - **Train:** 0.7242
       - **Test:** 0.1145

   * Interpretation:
-    ** MSE: Lower values indicate better model fit.
+    -**MSE:** Lower values indicate better model fit.
 The model performs better on the training set than the test set, suggesting potential overfitting.
-    ** R-squared: Values closer to 1 indicate better model fit.
+    -**R-squared:** Values closer to 1 indicate better model fit.
 The test R-squared is relatively low, suggesting room for improvement in generalization.

  # Discussion and Conclusion:
   ### Discussion: